ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If C has a valid OSCORE Security Context associated with a valid access token at RS, then C can request from AS an update of the access rights as described in {{c-as}}.

-If the request is granted then AS generates a new access token containing updated access rights for C (see {{update-access-rights-c-as}}) in the same token series of the current access token (see {{token-series}}).
+If the request is granted, then AS generates a new access token containing updated access rights for C (see {{update-access-rights-c-as}}), in the same token series of the current access token (see {{token-series}}).

-According to this document, AS provides the access token to C (see {{as-c}}) for further uploading to RS.
-Alternatively, the access token may be uploaded by AS directly to RS, as described in {{I-D.ietf-ace-workflow-and-params}}.
-If all validations are successful, C can access protected resources at RS according to the updated access rights using the previously established OSCORE Security Context.
+According to this document, AS provides the new access token to C (see {{as-c}}) for further uploading to RS.
+Alternatively, the new access token can be uploaded by AS directly to RS, as described in {{I-D.ietf-ace-workflow-and-params}}.

+If all validations are successful, C can access protected resources at RS according to the updated access rights, using the previously established OSCORE Security Context.

-The rest of this section describes the message exchange for the uploading of the access token from C to RS.
+The rest of this section describes the message exchange for the uploading of the new access token from C to RS.

 ### C-to-RS: POST to /authz-info endpoint # {#c-rs}